attic-labs/noms/samples/cli/nomsconfig/README.md

 This example defines a simple [.nomsconfig](.nomsconfig) to try:

 ```
-# Default database URL to be used whenever a database is not explictly provided
+# Default database URL to be used whenever a database is not explicitly provided
 [db.default]
 url = "ldb:.noms/tour"